-The pattern separates the application object or the data, which is termed the Model, from the manner in which it is rendered to the end-user (View) and from the way in which the end-user manipulates it (Controller).
+The pattern separates the application object or the data, which is termed the Model, from the manner in which it is rendered to the end- user (View) and from the way in which the end-user manipulates it (Controller).

-In contrast to a system where all of these three functionalities are lumped together (resulting in a low degree of cohesion), the MVC pattern helps produce highly cohesive modules with a low degree of coupling.
+In contrast to a system where all of these three functionalities are lumped together, the MVC pattern helps produce highly cohesive modules with a low degree of coupling.
 This facilitates greater flexibility and reuse.
 MVC also provides a powerful way to organize systems that support multiple presentations of the same information.